pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

    --BbC04y--
 ```

 Here, it can be seen that there is another part added to the <code>form-data</code>.
 This time, since the file is not in a <code>text/plain</code> format, it is broken down in binary, as it can be inferred from the <code> Content-Transfer-Encoding</code> property.
 The <code>Content-Type</code> property gives information about the type of the file, also known as its [media (MIME) type](https://en.wikipedia.org/wiki/Media_type).
-If the <code> Content-Type </code> property  is not defined and  the file is not in text format, its format will default to <code> application/octet-stream </code> which means that the finaly is binary and has no type.
+If the <code> Content-Type </code> property  is not defined and  the file is not in text format, its format will default to <code> application/octet-stream </code>, which means that the finaly is binary and has no type.
 When sending data to an API, it is always good to include a <code>Content-Type</code> to each part which contains a file, otherwise there would be no way to validate the contents of the file.
 ### Base64 encoding
-Base64 for is one of the most commonly used binary to text encoding formats.
+Base64 for is one of the most commonly used **binary to text** encoding formats.
 It uses an algorithm to break up binary code in pieces and convert it in ASCII characters (text).
-It has a wide array of applications - apart from being used to encode files into text in order to send them to an API, it is also used represent images as a content soruce in CSS, HTML and SVG.
+It has a wide array of applications - apart from being used to encode files into text in order to send them to an API, it is also used represent images as a content source in CSS, HTML and SVG.
 The structure of base64 encoded files is very simple.
 It consits of two parts - a MIME type (similar to the multipart <code>Content-Type</code> and the actual base64 encoded string:
 ```
 data:image/gif;base64,iVBORw0KGgoAAAANag...//rest of the base64 text
 ```
-Usually, a file is encoded into base64 on the client and decoded on the server.
+When it comes to uploading, the file is encoded into base64 on the client and decoded on the server.
 The base64 string can be easily attached to a JSON object's attribute:
 ```javascript
  {
   "file": {